urol-e5/protocols/2020-01-01-Airbrushing.md

 2. <a name="Protocol"></a> **Protocol**

-	1. 	remove coral from dry shipper or freezer
+	1. Remove coral fragment from dry shipper or freezer
 	2. Use forceps to place coral in ziplock bag
-	3. airbrush with ice-cold 1X PBS (pH = 7.4)
+	3. Airbrush with ice-cold 1X PBS (pH = 7.4)
+		• Take care to remove tissue from entire surface area, including deep tissue
-	4. transfer from the bag to a sterile 50mL falcon tube and rinse sides of bag with 1x PBS
+	4. Transfer tissue slurry from the bag to a sterile 50mL falcon tube and rinse sides of bag with 1x PBS, adding rinsate to falcon tube.
-	5. record volume of tissue slurry and store on ice until homogenization
+	5. Record total volume of tissue slurry and store on ice until homogenization
-	6. homogenize slurry for 30 sec using X.
+	6. Homogenize slurry for 30 sec using X.
 	7. Between each sample, clean the forceps and the homogenizer in a 10% bleach solution for 30 seconds, DI wash #1 for 30 seconds, DI wash #2 for 30 seconds, then wipe down with an isopropanol wipe